 - Contingency Plans

-In the case of a failed migration or data loss, you must have a contingency plan including alternate server hosting and data backups so that your site is not affected by the downtime.
+In case of a failed migration or data loss, you must have a contingency plan.
+This plan should include alternate server hosting and data backups so that downtime doesn’t affect your site.

-Although this is advisable for all instances of server maintenance and software upgrades, during crucial events like platform migration, it becomes doubly important to be able to properly and safely roll back to pre-migration.
+Although advisable for all server maintenance and software upgrades, this becomes doubly important during crucial events like platform migration.
+You must properly and safely roll back to a pre-migration state.

-Server downtime can severely affect your e-commerce venture and so having contingency plans to safeguard it is a must.
-Consider backing up your data offsite or onto the cloud for maximum protection.
+Server downtime can severely affect your e-commerce venture, so having contingency plans to safeguard it is necessary.
+Consider backing up your data off-site or onto the cloud for maximum protection.

 - Error Handling

-A platform migration always carries with it the possibility of creating dead and orphan links.
+A platform migration always carries with it the possibility of creating dead and orphaned links.
 This, however, may put the user in a quandary.
 A bookmarked link suddenly throws up an error.

-To properly tackle these scenarios, the error pages must be rewritten so that on the unfortunate chance that an error does occur, the customer is properly guided back to the main home page safely.
+To properly tackle these scenarios, rewrite error pages.
+This ensures that if an error occurs, you guide the customer safely back to the main homepage.

-Many sites do their own unique tweaks to error pages, especially the 404 Page Not Found code and it serves one singular purpose to prevent customer attrition.
+Many sites do their own unique tweaks to error pages, especially the 404 Page Not Found code.
+It serves one singular purpose: to prevent customer attrition.

-In appropriate cases, it may also be wise to simply redirect a dead link to a search engine that will then do the needful and point the user to the page that was originally pointed to by the old link.
+In appropriate cases, consider simply redirecting a dead link to a search engine.
+This will then point the user to the page the old link initially intended.

-Taking preventative measures to combat scenarios like this is extremely important in keeping your existing customers and generating good press to gain new ones as well.
+Taking preventative measures like these is extremely important.
+They help keep existing customers and generate good press to gain new ones.

 Read More: